JanetRossini/coaster/journal.md

 The "correct" thing is `to_tuple`, which we could implement in our v_mathutils.
 Added a couple of tests of vectors, numpy, array, etc.

+Let's look at reading in the files on my machine.
+I think that to do that we should put them in some standard spot, like the output files.
+For now, I'll copy them to the same folder.
+They are in ~/coasterdata/coasterobjects.

+Code changed to read from there.
+My Blender created track successfully.